 After their fourth loss on the year, the oddsmakers decreased the Bears’ chances to make a run at an NFC North title.

 Bears to win the NFC North +2000 (third-best in the division)

 Here are some of the odds for various Bears players to win season-long awards:

 Editor's note: All odds are provided by our partner, PointsBet.
-PointsBet is our Official Sports Betting Partner and we may receive compensation if you place a bet on PointsBet for the first time after clicking our links.
+PointsBet is our Official Sports Betting Partner and we may receive compensation if you place a bet on PointsBet for the first time after clicking.